 The electronic surveillance system, through video cameras, will be located in critical points of the university.
-However, under the Constitution of the Commonwealth of Puerto Rico, it is stated that the right is expressly recognized of the individual to their dignity, privacy, and personal integrity.
-To this end, it is the policy of Columbia Central University to guarantee such rights at all times.
+However, under the Constitution of the Commonwealth of Puerto Rico, it is stated that the right is expressly recognized by the individual to their dignity, privacy, and personal integrity.
+To this end, it is the policy of Columbia Central University to always guarantee such rights.